sassoftware/viya4-iac-gcp/README.md

   - System and User GKE Node pools with required Labels and Taints
   - Infrastructure to deploy SAS Viya CAS in SMP or MPP mode
   - Shared Storage options for SAS Viya -  Google Filestore (ha) or NFS Server (standard)
-  - Google Cloud PostgreSQL instance, optional
+  - Google Cloud SQL for PostgreSQL instance, optional

 ## Prerequisites